brentquackenbush/notes-on-system-design/README.md

 - **Data Consistency:** Achieving strict data consistency can be challenging in distributed NoSQL systems, requiring careful selection of consistency models based on application requirements.
 - **Complexity in Transaction Support:** Comprehensive transaction support, especially for operations spanning multiple data items, can be more complex to implement compared to traditional SQL databases.
 - **Operational Overhead:** Managing and optimizing NoSQL databases, particularly in distributed environments, can introduce operational complexities, necessitating specialized skills and tools.

-**Pros:**

-- **Data Integrity and Reliability:** Thanks to ACID guarantees, SQL databases are highly reliable for critical applications where data accuracy and integrity are non-negotiable.
-- **Complex Querying:** The relational model and SQL language allow for complex queries and data analysis, making it easier to derive meaningful insights from related data.
-- **Standardization:** SQL is a widely understood and standardized language, making it easier for developers and database administrators to work with various SQL databases without steep learning curves.

-**Cons:**

-- **Scalability Challenges:** While modern SQL databases have made significant strides in horizontal scalability, they traditionally face challenges in scaling out compared to NoSQL solutions, especially for write-heavy applications.
-- **Performance Overhead:** The mechanisms that ensure data consistency and integrity, such as locking and the two-phase commit protocol, can introduce performance overhead, making SQL databases slower for certain types of applications, particularly those requiring high throughput and low latency.
-- **Schema Rigidity:** SQL databases require a predefined schema, which can make them less flexible when dealing with rapidly evolving data models or unstructured data.

 <a name="cache"></a>
 ## Cache